For this church:

 Thoroton also noted that the churches of East and West Markham, among others, seem to have been annexed to the king’s chapel of Tickhill.
-Train in 'Lists of the Clergy of North Nottinghamshire' explained that East Markham, like other churches granted to Rouen, was in the hands of the warden of Tickhill chapel (and see Archbishop Melton’s return to the King above).
+Train (1961) explains that East Markham, like other churches granted to Rouen, was in the hands of the warden of Tickhill chapel (and see Archbishop Melton’s return to the King above).

 In April 1301 there was a petition in Parliament regarding the jurisdiction of Lowdham and East Markham churches ‘and others in our diocese in the same petition…’.
 This seems to refer to the annexation by the free chapel of Tickhill which removed jurisdiction from the archbishop.
 In 1315 there is another inquisition, this time held by Archbishop Greenfield, along much the same lines (two years earlier the king appears to have acknowledged that several churches, probably including East Markham, were annexed to Tickhill).

-Most of the church dates from the 15th century and is an example of the Perpendicular style of architecture.
+Most of the church dates from the 15th century and is a fine example of the Perpendicular style of architecture.
 Judge Markham is often named as the founder of East Markham church because he and his son rebuilt the church in the 15th century.
 However, the oldest visible part of the church is the chancel arch, which dates from the 14th century, as do the north and south chancel windows.
-A S Briggs in a paper on the church for the Thoroton Society suggested that Judge Markham rebuilt the nave, aisles, and most of the tower, and then his son erected a new chancel, leaving the old chancel arch in place.
+A S Briggs (1907) suggests that Judge Markham rebuilt the nave, aisles, and most of the tower, and then his son erected a new chancel, leaving the old chancel arch in place.